zuozhenggh/learning-library/developer-library/ords-in-oci/setups/setups.md

 # Lab Setups

-This part of the lab will guide you through some setups that have to happen before we can start the lab.
+This part of the lab will guide you through some setup items that have to be performed before we can start the lab.

 ## **SETUP 1**: Create a Compartment